Table of Contents

 - Create an authorized view named

-based off of the following query.
-Save it insidedemo_dataset
+authorized_view_sx7wbased off of the following query.
+Save it insidedemo_dataset.

 SELECT